Maryland General Assembly session adjourns early due to virus

 According to the delegate and other sources, this is the first time since the Civil War that the session has been interrupted and ended early.

 Del.
-Matt Morgan (R-St. Mary’s) told the Maryland Independent on Monday the delegates still have “a lot of stuff to finish up.”
+Matt Morgan (R-St. Mary’s) told the The Enquirer-Gazette on Monday that the delegates still have “a lot of stuff to finish up.”
 The General Assembly was entering into a period called “crossover” where bills are going between the House and the Senate.
 The schedule has been “rapidly accelerated,” he said.

 It’s been “very hard” to balance the budget “because of Kirwan and tax increase bills,” Morgan said.
 He also mentioned the “huge” financial impact the coronavirus will have on the county and the state through revenue losses.